microsoft/pxt/docs/blog/csed-week/csed-week-2018.md

 * [Red Light, Green Light](https://makecode.mindstorms.com/#tutorial:tutorials/redlight-greenlight) – play red light, green light with the color sensor
 * [Line Following](https://makecode.mindstorms.com/#tutorial:tutorials/line-following) – have your robot follow a line

 **Note:** you will need to make sure your LEGO MINDSTORMS EV3 brick is updated with the latest firmware.
-Instructions on how to do this is posted here (https://makecode.mindstorms.com/troubleshoot).
+Instructions on how to do this is posted [here](https://makecode.mindstorms.com/troubleshoot).

 ## MakeCode for Cue

 ![Wonder Workshop Cue badge](/static/blog/csed-week/ww-cue-badge.png)

-* Challenges and Code samples in the Cue App (https://www.makewonder.com/cue_the_cleverbot/explore/)
+* Challenges and Code samples in the [Cue App](https://www.makewonder.com/cue_the_cleverbot/explore/)

 ## MakeCode for Chibitronics